-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Hispanic Heritage Month » Hispanic Heritage Month 2010 » Hispanic Heritage Month: Berenice Mariscal
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Hispanic Heritage Month » Hispanic Heritage Month 2010 » Hispanic Heritage Month: Berenice Mariscal

 Berenice Mariscal is a Foreign Service officer currently serving in the visa office of the Bureau of Consular Affairs where she helps manage the public inquiries unit.
 She previously worked as a staff assistant in the Front Office of the Western Hemisphere Affairs Bureau.
 She was able to gain valuable insight into policymaking and crisis management during this time as the Department responded to the Haiti earthquake and the Honduras coup.
 She greatly enjoyed her tours as a consular officer in Athens, Greece, and Bogota, Colombia.